scarborough-courtney/ohimanual/tutorials/update_pressures_resilience.md

 ![](./fig/calculating_index.png)

-For more information on how OHI scores are calculated, see: http://www.oceanhealthindex.org/About/Methods/.
+For more general information on how OHI scores are calculated, see: http://www.oceanhealthindex.org/About/Methods/.

 Updating the pressure and resilience matrix for a new regional assessment will require the user to: